doingandlearning/april-node-training/Syllabus/Outline.md

 - Be clear on packages and dependencies
 - Work with modules in CommonJS and ESM

+- Understand the development of asynchronous control flow

 # Day 2
-- Understand the development of asynchronous control flow
 - Understand Node's event system
 - Confidently understand and handle errors in Node
 - Handle binary data in Node with buffers
 - Use streams to handle high volume data processing without using corresponding compute resources
+- Rest and Express

 # Day 3